Electronics engineer

 Hours of work can vary, but a 40-hour week is typical.
 The commercial pressures associated with electronic design mean that extra hours during evenings and weekends may be required at busy times to meet deadlines.
 Contract staff are often recruited to meet peaks in workloads.

-Self-employment and freelance work are sometimes possible if you have a good track record and relevant experience.
+Self-employment and freelance work as a contractor is sometimes possible if you have a good track record and relevant experience.
 Short-term contract work is available, and is often arranged through agencies.

 What to expect

-• Opportunities are usually available in areas with a strong manufacturing or research base.
+- Opportunities are usually available across the UK but may be more common in areas with a strong manufacturing or research base.

 Qualifications

 Most electronics engineers have a degree in electrical or electronic engineering.
-Other relevant subjects include:
+Other relevant subjects that may feature an electronics element include:

 If you have an HND, relevant NVQ Level 3 qualification or have completed an apprenticeship, you may be considered for an engineering technician post.
 However, this means working at a lower level and you'll need to complete further training to become an electronics engineer.